Policy 5600 – District Wellness

 - School administrators;

-- Supplemental Nutrition Assistance Program Education (SNAP–ED) coordinators.
+- Supplemental Nutrition Assistance Program Education (SNAP–ED) coordinators (if applicable).

 District Wellness Leadership

-The following District official(s) is/are responsible for the implementation and oversight of this district-level wellness policy:
+The following District official(s) is/are responsible for the implementation of this district-level wellness policy, with oversight by the Superintendent and Assistant Superintendent:

 The contact information for this/these individual(s) is/are: 518-762-4611